Spain · Skilled Worker Visa· Leads to PROpen

 The Highly Qualified Professional is Spain's skilled worker visa programme and one of the most direct routes to permanent residence, typically achievable within 5 years.
 Fast-track work and residence permit for senior managers, specialists, and STEM hires at companies recognised as 'large companies' or in strategic sectors.
 Processed under the streamlined Entrepreneurs Law track.

 Applications are processed in 12 months on average.
 Government fees start at $200, and the visa is valid for 3 years.
-Employer sponsorship is required — you must have a qualifying job offer before applying.
+Employer sponsorship is required.
+You must have a qualifying job offer before applying.

 To qualify, applicants generally need at least a Bachelor's degree and 3+ years of skilled work experience.
 A minimum salary of $45,000 per year is also required.